jpoehnelt/wssw-static-site-session/src/slides/rendering-types.md

 {% predictText "in a one sentence markown lists, define SSG, SSR, CSR, and ISR" %}

 {% predictText "in a markdown table briefly summarize the differences between SSG, SSR, CSR, and ISR" %}

+{% predictText "in a markdown list, what are some frameworks that support SSG?" %}